jastabile/terraform-aws-spot-jenkins-kubernetes/README.md

 # Installation
-To deploy EKS with Jenkins, you need to set your env vars for aws:
+To deploy you need to set your env vars for aws:
 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY